Angus Blair

-Angus Blair (born 1965) is a former Scottish international lawn and indoor bowler.
+Angus Ogilvie Blair (born 13 May 1965) is a former Scottish international lawn and indoor bowler.

-Bowls career
+Biography

 Blair made his international debut in 1984 and won a gold medal in the fours and a bronze medal in the singles at the 1992 World Outdoor Bowls Championship in Worthing.

 He won the 1986 Scottish National Bowls Championships singles crown and subsequently won the singles at the British Isles Bowls Championships in 1987.

+Blair represented the Scottish team at the 1990 Commonwealth Games in Auckland, New Zealand, where he competed in the pairs event, with Graham Robertson.

 He also won the national pairs in 1988 and the fours in 2001.